sergibarroso/wireguard-vpn-setup/README.md

   If you don't have any `peer` definition means that the tunnel didn't work.

-  At this point you should be able to bring up both Wireguard interfaces and ping across both ends by:
+  At this point, you should be able to bring up both Wireguard interfaces and ping across both ends by:

   Running this in both ends:
   ```shell